vincentheddesheimer/insecure_polarization/README.md

 - data.table
 - scales
 - dlookr
+- did2s
+- haschaR
+- modelsummary
+- kableExtra

 ## Usage

 1. Place the LISS data file (`liss_combined.csv`) in the appropriate directory
 2. Run the data compilation script to process the data
+3. Run the analysis scripts in sequence to reproduce the results
-3. The processed data will be saved as `liss.csv` in the data directory
+4. The processed data will be saved as `liss.csv` in the data directory

 ## Notes

 - The LISS data is not included in this repository due to data access restrictions
 - Users need to obtain the data directly from the LISS panel survey
 - The code assumes specific file paths that may need to be adjusted based on local setup
+- Analysis scripts should be run in sequence as they build upon each other

 ## References